MihirJagtap/Join-Algorithms/README.md

 ## Developing

-If you decide to host your code on GitHub, **use a private repository**.
-Points may be deducted if you use a public repository.

 You may not create, move, or delete any files or directories, with the exception of the build directory.
 The only files you may modify are `src/join.cpp` and `src/test/test_join.cpp`.

 ### Tests

 Tests are located in the subdirectory `src/test`.
 Tests for correctness and I/O cost of your implementation can be found in `src/test/test_join.cpp`.
 You are free to add any additional tests to this file; however, it will be overwritten with the original when we grade your submission.
 Passing these tests will account for the majority of your project grade.
 You need not worry about `src/test/test_file.cpp`.

-### Style

-You are expected to develop your code using good C++ style.
-You don't have to follow any specific convention, but ensure that your code is consistent, organized, clear, and well-documented.

-## Leaderboard

-Within each join algorithm (BNLJ, SMJ, HJ), the group with the fastest submission will receive 5 bonus points for this project.
-The group with the fastest overall submission (regardless of algorithm) will receive an additional 5 bonus points.
-Thus, you have the opportunity to earn up to 10 bonus points for this project.
-To be considered for the leaderboard, your implementation must be correct and satisfy the constraints on I/O cost and peak heap memory usage.
-Late submissions will not be considered.

-To evaluate submissions, we will run your code repeatedly and compute the mean latency.
-If there are extremely close ties, we may award bonus points to multiple groups.
 In the performance evaluation database, `R` and `S` will have 100,000 pages each.
 The buffer will have 1000 frames.

-## Deliverables

-Submit a zipped archive (`.zip`) of the top-level project directory to Canvas.
-Do not include build files in your submission.
-There should only be one submission per group.
-Points may be deducted if you do not follow these instructions.